-Michael Denbow is a member (partner) in the Louisville office.
-Michael focuses his practice on White Collar Criminal Defense and other government and regulatory matters.
+Michael Denbow is a member (partner) in the Louisville office and Chair of Stites & Harbison's White Collar Practice Group.
+Michael focuses his practice on white collar criminal defense and other government and regulatory matters.
 He handles matters in federal and state courts throughout the southeast and represents clients when dealing with such government entities as the Department of Justice, the FBI, the SEC, and the CFPB, among others.
 Michael also routinely represents professional athletes and entertainers in contract negotiations, business advice, and litigation matters.

 How to Deal with RAC Audits Related to Alleged Fraudulent Billing

 by Russ Brown, The Lane Report, September 15, 2022

 Responding to and Defending Government Investigations: What to do When the Government "Knocks" On Your Door

 Revenue Cycle and Compliance Summit, First Healthcare Compliance, June 23, 2022

 Level Playing Field: Attorneys, like former University of Louisville football player Jake Eldemire Smith, are tackling name, image and likeness rights in search of a fair deal

 by Laurel Deppen, Louisville Business First, March 25, 2022

 by Mark Green, The Lane Report, September 2021